votinginfoproject/vip-specification/CONTRIBUTING.md

 means that they are structuring exports from existing election management systems (e.g. voter registration systems and vote tabulation systems).

-This specification's main users are states and local jurisdictions in the United States.
-To have their data published via VIP, their data must conform to this specification.
-This means that they are structuring exports from existing election management systems (e.g. voter registration systems and vote tabulation systems).

 While the following information shouldn't be considered hard-and-fast rules, they should be considered more than guidelines.
 As with anything in this repository, if you'd like to request a changes to this process, please fill out an issue and file it under the milestone "Up for